Norinco CQ: CS/LM11

-There is also a variant with quad-rail handguards and telescopic CAA CBS-style buttstock and sometimes with extended quad-rail and cut carry handle.

-TERAB rifle

-The Terab rifle manufactured by the MIC (Military Industry Corporation) of Sudan is a clone of the Iranian DIO Sayyad-5.56, itself a clone of the Norinco CQ.
-The manufacturer's website lists it as a 7.62×51mm NATO which would make it more of a copy of the AR-10.
-The Sudan has a background in military usage of the AR-10, having employed it as its standard service rifle from 1957 to 1989.
-Recent updates show that MIC lists the Terab with a caliber of 5.56 NATO.
+Foreign production

-Armada rifle and Trailblazer carbine
+Armada rifle

 The Armada rifle is a clone of the Norinco CQ manufactured by Shooter's Arms Manufacturing or S.A.M., also known as Shooter's Arms Guns & Ammo Corporation, headquartered in Metro Cebu, the Philippines.

 S.A.M. launched the Armada rifle in 2009, making it available to local government units and/or active law enforcement and military agencies in the Philippines and abroad.
-The Armada is a select-fire rifle composed of two receivers (upper and lower) manufactured in forged aluminum, uses a 22 in barrel with a 1:9 right-hand twist (able to stabilize both M193 "Ball" and SS109/M855 variants of the 5.56mm cartridge), Norinco CQ-style plastic parts (grip, stock, handguard), flip-up rear sight adjustable for windage, front post sight adjustable for elevation, and feeds by STANAG magazines.
+The Armada is a select-fire rifle manufactured in forged aluminum, uses a 22 in barrel with a 1:9 right-hand twist (able to stabilize both M193 "Ball" and SS109/M855 variants of the 5.56mm cartridge), Norinco CQ-style plastic parts (grip, stock, handguard), flip-up rear sight adjustable for windage, front post sight adjustable for elevation, and feeds by STANAG magazines.
 The total weight of the weapon unloaded is claimed to reach 3.3 kg, with an overall length of 38.5 in.

 A carbine version of the Armada rifle, similar to the Norinco CQ 5.56mm Type A, has also been launched under the name of Trailblazer.

-CQ-D

-The CQ-D is an export-specific automatic rifle of the CQ family, featuring upgraded Picatinny rails and foregrip and offered by the China Jing An Import & Export Corp.
+DIO Model S-5.56

+In the year 2003, the Defense Industries Organization of Iran began marketing the S-5.56 rifle (also known as the Sayyad), an unlicensed clone of the Type CQ.
+It is also known as SRAG-15.
+It was first unveiled in the West in 2001.

+The S-5.56 was originally designed for export sales, but has been shown in use by Quds Force, the special forces of the Iranian Islamic Revolutionary Guard.